Lorite/lorite-self-hosted-home-server/README.md

 # Self-Hosted Home Server

+> **⚠️ ARCHIVED**: This repository has been archived.
+The author has migrated to [Coolify](https://coolify.io) for easier management and a web-based interface.
+This code remains available for reference and learning purposes.

+## About This Project

-A comprehensive solution for deploying and managing self-hosted services in a home lab environment using Docker containers and Ansible for deployment and configuration management.
+This was a custom solution for deploying and managing self-hosted services in a home lab environment using Docker containers and Ansible for deployment and configuration management.

+While this approach provided full control and was an excellent learning experience, **Coolify** offers a more user-friendly alternative with:
+- Web-based GUI for deployment management
+- Built-in SSL certificate automation
+- Git integration for automatic deployments
+- Monitoring and log viewing
+- Multi-server support
+- One-click application templates

+**For new users**: Consider using [Coolify](https://coolify.io) instead of building from scratch.

-## Project Overview
+## Original Project Overview

-This self-hosted home server setup allows you to easily deploy various services either locally or on a remote server.
-It's designed to be modular, maintainable, and easy to use, even for those new to self-hosting.
+This self-hosted home server setup allowed easy deployment of various services either locally or on a remote server.
+It was designed to be modular, maintainable, and easy to use, even for those new to self-hosting.

 ## Features